by Emma Berry

 This is especially important to ask because there are so many unknowns (companies could be hiring and interviewing one day and the next day decide to freeze all hiring processes the next day) right now that having a timeline gives you a better idea of when you can touch base with the hiring company again.

-[BONUS] Download the productive job-hunting cheat sheet to be sure you are always looking at the big picture.
+[BONUS] Download the Productive Job-Hunting Game Plan to be sure you are always looking at the big picture.